honojs/middleware/packages/schema-validator/README.md

-# Effect Schema validator middleware for Hono
+# Effect Schema Validator Middleware for Hono
-The validator middleware using [Effect Schema](https://github.com/Effect-TS/effect/blob/main/packages/schema/README.md) for Hono applications.

-This middleware provides a robust way to define schemas and validate data with full type safety and functional error handling.
+This package provides a validator middleware using [Effect Schema](https://github.com/Effect-TS/effect/blob/main/packages/schema/README.md) for [Hono](https://honojs.dev) applications.
+With this middleware, you can define schemas using Effect Schema and validate incoming data in your Hono routes.

+## Why Effect Schema?

+Effect Schema offers several advantages over other validation libraries:

+1. Bidirectional transformations: Effect Schema can both decode and encode data.
+2. Integration with Effect: It inherits benefits from the Effect ecosystem, such as dependency tracking in transformations.
+3. Highly customizable: Users can attach meta-information through annotations.
+4. Functional programming style: Uses combinators and transformations for schema definition.

 ## Usage